gdorsi/musica/README.md

-# Vite + React + Automerge
+# Musica

-This template provides a minimal vite app with React and Automerge
+A local-first collaborative app for music creators